-I am an author of 76 published, peer-reviewed papers.
-My research is highly collaborative, and I have been the Lead Principal Investigator of multiple, large, international, multi-disciplinary field efforts.
-Papers are in top-tier journals, and have been cited over 5000 times.
-My H-index is 42 (42 of my papers have been cited >42 times) and my i10-index is 70 (70 papers cited >10 times).
-Data in figure to the right was collected from Google Scholar on April 7, 2022.
+I am an author of 75 published, peer-reviewed papers.
+My research is highly collaborative, and I have been the Lead Principal Investigator of several large, international, multi-disciplinary field efforts.
+Papers are in top-tier journals, and have been cited over 4663 times.
+My H-index is 41 (41 of my papers have been cited >41 times) and my i10-index is 67 (67 papers cited >10 times).
 Papers listed below are arranged by research topic and then year.
 Underlined author indicates Yager student or postdoc; dashed-underlined author indicates project students or postdocs.